peter9811/Crapfixer/README.md

   * Release build: msbuild CFixer.sln /p:Configuration=Release
 - After building, you can find the executable in the bin\Debug or bin\Release folder inside the project directory.
 Run CFixer.exe to start the app.

+> ⚠️ This project uses the Windows.Management.Deployment API, which is part of WinRT.
+Classic .NET Framework.
+WinForms projects do not support this out of the box.
+> To build the project successfully, you must manually add a reference to the Windows.winmd metadata file.
+Add Reference to `C:\Program Files (x86)\Windows Kits\8.1\References\CommonConfiguration\Neutral\Annotated\Windows.winmd`

+### Build with Visual Studio (GUI)
+- Open CFixer.sln
+- Set the configuration to Release | Any CPU
+- Press `Ctrl + Shift + B` or use Build → Build Solution
+- After building, the executable will be located in: `./bin/Debug/CFixer.exe`

 ## System Requirements

 - Windows 11 (Recommended)